Michelle Obama: First Lady of the United States (2009–2017)

 During her early months as First Lady, Obama visited homeless shelters and soup kitchens.
 She also sent representatives to schools and advocated public service.

 Obama advocated for her husband's policy priorities by promoting bills that support it.
 She hosted a White House reception for women's rights advocates in celebration of the enactment of the Lilly Ledbetter Fair Pay Act of 2009 Pay equity law.
 She supported the economic stimulus bill in visits to the United States Department of Housing and Urban Development and United States Department of Education.
 Some observers looked favorably upon her legislative activities, while others said she should be less involved in politics.
 According to her representatives, she intended to visit all United States Cabinet-level agencies in order to get acquainted with Washington.

 On June 5, 2009, the White House announced that Michelle Obama was replacing her then chief of staff, Jackie Norris, with Susan Sher, a longtime friend and adviser.
 Norris became a senior adviser to the Corporation for National and Community Service.
 Another key aide, Spelman College alumna Kristen Jarvis, served from 2008 until 2015, when she left to become chief of staff to the Ford Foundation president Darren Walker.

-In 2009, Obama was named Barbara Walters' Most Fascinating Person of the year.
-In her memoir, Becoming, Obama describes her four primary initiatives as First Lady: Let's Move!, Reach Higher, Let Girls Learn, and Joining Forces.
+In 2009, Obama was named Barbara Walters's Most Fascinating Person of the year.
+In her memoir, Becoming, Obama describes her four primary initiatives as first lady: Let's Move!, Reach Higher, Let Girls Learn, and Joining Forces.
 Some initiatives of First Lady Michelle Obama included advocating on behalf of military families, helping working women balance career and family, encouraging national service, and promoting the arts and arts education.
 Obama made supporting military families and spouses a personal mission and increasingly bonded with military families.
 According to her aides, stories of the sacrifice these families make moved her to tears.
 In April 2012, Obama and her husband were awarded the Jerald Washington Memorial Founders' Award by the National Coalition for Homeless Veterans (NCHV).
 The award is the highest honor given to homeless veteran advocates.

 Obama was again honored with the award in May 2015, accepting with Jill Biden.